25+ New Generation Z Statistics (2024)

 Gen Zs are growing up in a world that is changing at a break-neck pace.
 It’s only natural that they have strong feelings about the environment, politics and social justice.
 Here’s how Gen Zs view some of today’s most pressing social issues.

-When asked about their concerns on a variety of social issues, 44% of Gen Zs said they were concerned about climate change — the highest percentage on any issue.
-43% are concerned about racism, 41% about gun violence, 40% about police brutality, and 38% about pollution.
+When asked about their concerns on a variety of social issues, 34% of Gen Zs said they were concerned about the cost of living — the highest percentage on any issue.
+21% are concerned about unemployment, 20% about climate change, 19% about mental health, and 17% about crime and personal safety.

-Google searches for “climate risk” are up 428% over the past 5 years.
+Searches for “climate risk” are up 200% over the past 5 years.

-Around 1 in 3 Gen Zs engaged in some form of political activism in 2020 (EY)
+Around 1 in 3 Gen Zs are regularly involved in some form of activism (United Way)

-Most Gen Zs don’t believe life will get better for future generations (EY)
+Most Gen Zs don’t believe life will get better in the near future (Deloitte)

 Generation Z Mental Health Statistics